TranzAlpine

-The TranzAlpine is a passenger train operated by the Great Journeys New Zealand division of KiwiRail in the South Island of New Zealand over the Midland Line; often regarded to be one of the world's great train journeys for the scenery through which it passes (see lists of named passenger trains).
+The TranzAlpine is a passenger train operated by the Great Journeys New Zealand division of KiwiRail in the South Island of New Zealand over the Main South Line and Midland Line; often regarded to be one of the world's great train journeys for the scenery through which it passes (see lists of named passenger trains).
 The journey is 223 km one-way, taking almost five hours.
 There are 16 tunnels and four viaducts, with the Staircase Viaduct elevated as much as 75 m.

 The train has become increasingly popular, and carried 204,000 passengers in the financial year ending 2007.
 By 2016, passenger numbers were approximately 130,000 a year, but rising again after the setback of the Christchurch earthquake, and were exceeding pre-earthquake levels.

 The TranzAlpine service was suspended in 2020 and again in 2021 because of the COVID-19 pandemic, but resumed on 14 January 2022.

 History

 The train was introduced on Sunday 22 November 1987 to replace the conventional Christchurch-Greymouth express trains and became one of the New Zealand Railways Corporation's new tourist-oriented passenger services utilising refurbished rolling stock.
 Accompanying this new-look train were a new-look livery and rebranding.